wavefrontHQ/docs/pages/doc/accounts.md

 ### Sign Out a User

-As a user with **Accounts, Groups & Roles** permissions, you can sign out other users by using the Wavefront REST API.
+As a [super admin user](authorization.html#who-is-the-super-admin-user), you can sign out other users by using the Wavefront REST API.
 Learn more about the [categories in the Wavefront API](wavefront_api.html#wavefront-rest-api-categories).

-To sign out a user, simply run a POST request with the `logout` API call under the `Access (User and Service Account)` category.
+To sign out a user, simply run a POST request with the `logout` API call under the `Account (User and Service Account)` category.
 You must specify the `{id}`, which is the email address of the user that you want to log out.

 ### What Can a New User Do?